yeonholee50/yeonholee50/README.md

 ---

 ## Notes
-In my freetime, I build and learn in public.
+In my freetime, I build and learn in an open source environment.
 I enjoy working with people who share the same goals but have different ideas when it comes to reaching those goals.

 ---